 And then there are Standard Timetables (STTs)…

-If you’re registering with a standard timetable then you’ll have less of this course-choice freedom (hint hint: Commerce and Applied Science).
-Check the Academic Calendar for information on standard timetables and faculty-specific required courses.
+If you’re registering with a Standard Timetable, then you’ll have (much) less of this course-choice freedom (hint hint: Commerce and Applied Science).
+Check the Academic Calendar for information on Standard Timetables and faculty-specific required courses.

 3. Create a killer worklist (or three)

-Tip: Make use of the test registration button, as it’ll tell you if you meet the requirements for certain courses before you actually have to register.
+Tip: Make use of the "Test Registration" button, as it’ll tell you if you meet the requirements for your courses before you actually have to register for them.

 4. Log in early and be prepared to register the second you can

 Courses fill up quickly.
 This is especially true in first year when many people are trying to register for the same required courses...at the exact same moment.
-So, grab a coffee, warm up your clicking-finger, and get ready to tap that “register all” button.
+So, grab a coffee, warm up your clicking-finger, and get ready to tap that “Register All” button.
 You can register for courses up until the add/drop deadline (also known as the "Deadline to withdraw without a W standing"), which you can find here.

 5. Don’t panic if a course fills up

-Clicking on that “register all” button and getting an alert that a course is full is a stressful moment that we’ve all experienced.
-Luckily, lots of courses have a waitlist, and it’s really common for people to drop classes all the way up to the start of term.
-Check out “What to do if a class is full” for useful tips.
+Clicking on that “Register All” button and getting an alert that a course is full is a stressful moment that we’ve all experienced.
+Luckily, lots of courses have a waitlist, and it’s really common for people to drop classes all the way up to the course drop/withdrawal deadline.
+Check out “What to do if a course is full” for even more useful tips.